 Let’s start by comparing two of the most well-known certification providers in the fitness industry: American Council on Exercise (ACE) and National Academy of Sports Medicine (NASM).

 In order to become a certified fitness professional from ACE or NASM, you must pass an exam that tests more than your knowledge of health and fitness-related material.
 Both exams require you to apply your knowledge to real-life scenarios by selecting the best assessment, developing the most appropriate exercise program and progression options for a variety of clients with different levels of health, fitness and performance.
 To be eligible to sit for both the ACE and NASM exams, candidates must be at least 18 years old and hold a current CPR/AED Certification.
-ACE requires a high school diploma or GED; NASM does not hold this requirement.
+ACE requires a high school diploma or equivalent; NASM does not hold this requirement.
 Both exams are proctored by a third party, with ACE’s 150-question, multiple-choice exam starting at $399 and NASM’s 120-question exam starting at $599.
 The time allowed to take ACE’s exam is 3 hours, while candidates have 2 hours to take NASM’s exam.